 Preschoolers and school-aged children also benefit from reading with a caring adult.
 Make reading part of your bedtime routine and you will help your children develop their spoken language which will benefit them for a lifetime.

 Students with high-functioning autism share symptoms with others diagnosed with autism, but their strengths allow them to function fairly well in school or at work.
-They do not usually have delayed language development; they often have average to above average intelligence; and usually are passionate about one or two specific topics.
+They don’t usually have delayed language development; they often have average to above average intelligence; and usually are passionate about one or two specific topics.
 They don’t do “small talk” well, and often have trouble understanding the non-verbal aspects of communication such as eye contact, facial expressions and body language.
 They want to be involved with others, but lack the social skills of how to go about it.

 But social skills can be taught, and learning them can make a big difference for children and adults with autism.
-A speech/language pathologist can teach specific skills like understanding facial expressions and body language, self-monitoring, and how to be part of a group.
+A speech language pathologist can teach specific skills like understanding facial expressions and body language, self-monitoring, and how to be part of a group.
 Lessons involve recognizing indirect language (like hints or implied information) and learning to make guesses.
 Students may also learn about understanding and interpreting emotions, understanding intentions and how to solve problems.